LiamHorton/CISC856Project/README.md

 1. Download CARLA Simulator from https://carla.org/ (The project was implemented using release 0.9.13 for Windows and 0.9.12 for Ubuntu)
     * Ensure CARLA Simulator Python API requirements are met in your environment (check \CARLA_0.9.XX\PythonAPI\carla\requirments.txt)
 2. It is highly recommended that you execute the code using a GPU.
-The code was setup for TensorFlow 2.3.1 so that the Numpy version requirements could be met for both the CARLA Simulator and TensorFlow
+The code was setup for TensorFlow-gpu 2.3.1 so that the Numpy version requirements could be met for both the CARLA Simulator and TensorFlow
     * for a CPU implementation (for training) ensure the project's dependencies are met using project_requirments.txt
     * for a GPU implementation (for training) ensure the project's dependencies are met using carla.yml
 4. Copy the PythonAPI and all subfolders into your project directory (in parallel with our code directory)